sanmishr/iqos/README.md

   - inline left (all 3 inline styles are converting child block elements to inline elements so they can be horizontally aligned)
   - inline right
   - inline center
+  - Full width
+  - Regular width (For container which are put inside Full width container)